cioky88/powershell/README.md

 34. Backing Up AD locally
 35. Map a network share folder
 36. Backing Up AD to Network Path
+37. Copy All users from an group to another
+38. Lista all users from an OU
+39. Move all users from an OU to another
 Q. Quit and Exit